 I know, I know… as parents, we can’t lie there all night.
 He would expect this, as would all of our kids.
 “You give an inch, they take a mile”.
 We think we will lie down for 5 minutes, they want 20.
 We give 20, they want 40.

 But… Do you know what?
 This is when the good stuff comes out.
-This is when I hear all of those details that seven year olds don’t tell their moms anymore.
+This is when I hear all of those details that almost-teens don’t tell their moms anymore.

 “So & So told me that I was cute today.
 How disgusting.
 Right, Mom?”

 “I miss our dog.
+Do all dogs die of cancer?
 When do you think we can get another one?”

-“Mom, you know how you told me that during wrestling practice I should try to help Beau [younger brother] when he is running slow?
-I did.
-I ran right beside him, just like you and Daddy told me.
-I even told him that he could do it.
-He said that his stomach hurt from running and I told him that if he wanted to slow down, I would slow down with him, even though running that slow is REALLY boring, Mom!”
+“Mom, you know how you told me that during wrestling practice I should try to help both brothers uplifted?
+Cheer them on and run with them?
+Today I did.
+I ran right beside them, just like you and Dad told me.
+I think it made them feel better.
+B said that his stomach hurt from running and I told him that if he wanted to slow down, I would slow down with him, even though running that slow is REALLY boring, Mom!”

 These are the things that happen when we put aside everything else.
 These are things that happen when we forget about whatever else we have to do or want to do.